Upstream / Downstream

 SignalSilence® EGF Receptor siRNA I #6480

 Western blot analysis of extracts from HeLa cells, transfected with 100 nM SignalSilence® Control siRNA (Unconjugated) #6568 (-), SignalSilence® EGF Receptor siRNA I (+) or SignalSilence® EGF Receptor siRNA II #6482 (+), using EGF Receptor (D38B1) XP® Rabbit mAb #4267 and α-Tubulin (11H10) Rabbit mAb #2125.
-The EGF Receptor (D38B1) XP® Rabbit mAb confirms silencing of EGF Receptor expression, while the α-Tubulin (11H10) Rabbit mAb was used to control for loading and specificity of EGF Receptor siRNA.Learn more about how we got this image
+The EGF Receptor (D38B1) XP® Rabbit mAb confirms silencing of EGF Receptor expression, while the α-Tubulin (11H10) Rabbit mAb was used to control for loading and specificity of EGF Receptor siRNA.Learn more about how we get our images

 Gallery: SignalSilence® EGF Receptor siRNA I #6480